slsdetectorgroup/slsDetectorPackage/docs/src/pygettingstarted.rst

     'counters', 'daclist', 'dacvalues', 'dbitclk', 'dbitphase' ...

 Since the list for Detector is rather long it's an good idea to filter it.
-This list comprehension gives you properties and methods containing time in their name.
+The following example gives you properties and methods containing time in their name.

 ::